 - Commits a serious breach of anti-doping procedures. - Continues to receive unsatisfactory evaluations even after many review sessions conducted with that DCO (i.e., non-conformities in the procedures continue to happen). - Breaches the code of conduct or divulges sensitive and confidential information regarding an athlete, your organization (or another Anti-Doping Organization). - Is no longer available or inactive for long periods of time.

-How to monitor performance during accreditation?
-What does re-accreditation involve?
+Chapter 6 What does re-accreditation involve?